- About Us

 The UCSC Training Program in Systems Biology of Stem Cells, funded by the California Institute for Regenerative Medicine (CIRM), provides predoctoral and postdoctoral students with a solid understanding of the biology of stem cells, the skills to utilize stem cells in their own research, and the ability to devise and use computational approaches in their stem cell research.

 Program trainees receive guidance from UCSC faculty mentors that possess a wide range of expertise in areas critical for advancing stem cell research.
-The mentors draw from four different departments in the School of Engineering and the Division of Physical & Biological Sciences: Biomolecular Engineering, Electrical Engineering, and Molecular, Cell, & Developmental Biology, and Applied Mathematics & Statistics.
+The mentors draw from four different departments in the School of Engineering and the Division of Physical & Biological Sciences: Biomolecular Engineering, Electrical Engineering, Molecular, Cell, & Developmental Biology, Applied Mathematics & Statistics, and Chemistry & Biochemistry.

 Using alternative splicing microarrays to profile changes in splicing and transcription during stem cell differentiation, as a means of understanding this form of regulation for cell type identity.